Valentin-Bio-zz/Chimp-in-R/content/home/welcome.md

 <br>

-The **Integrative Ecology Center** has been a center of excellence Ecological research, teaching, and practice since its founding in 2022.
+The **Integrative Ecology Center** is a center of excellence Ecological research, teaching, and practice since its founding in 2022.